OfficialRohitSharma442/geeky-nextjs/content/about.md

 - A **motivational storyteller**
 - A believer that pain can become purpose

-I’ve shared my story on platforms like **“Her Story with Kathy Romano”**, where I speak openly about healing, resilience, and rebuilding a life filled with meaning.
+I’ve shared my story on platforms like **“Her Story with Kathy Romano,”** where I speak openly about healing, resilience, and rebuilding a life filled with meaning.

 ---

-## ⭐ **Why People Love This Community**
+## ⭐ Why People Love This Community

 Visitors come here for: